silanthro/stores-client/content/docs/cookbook/complete-todoist-tasks.md

 To get started, we first set the following environment variables in a `.env` file:

-- `TODOIST_API_TOKEN`: The API key of the Todoist account you want to use
+- `TODOIST_API_TOKEN`: The API key of your Todoist account (see below)
 - `GMAIL_ADDRESS`: The sender's email
 - `GMAIL_PASSWORD`: The sender's [app password](https://myaccount.google.com/apppasswords), **not account password**
 - `<COMPANY>_API_KEY`: The API key of the model you want to use

-The Hacker News tools do not require an API key.
+- The Hacker News tools do not require an API key.

+### Todoist setup

+To get your Todoist API key:

+1. Click on your profile icon in the top-right corner
+2. Select "Settings"
+3. Click on "Integrations"
+4. Click on "Developer"
+5. Copy the API token and save it as an environment variable

 ## Scripts